-Similar to paying tax in a store or property taxes on a home, our products are subject to Sales and/or Indirect Taxes due to our wide array of unique product offerings.
-Please reference the section below on Sales & Indirect Taxes for more details regarding what factors determine the tax.
+Similar to paying tax in a store or property taxes on a home, our products are subject to sales and/or telecommunication taxes due to our wide array of unique product offerings.
+Please reference the section below on sales & telecommunication taxes for more details regarding what factors determine the tax.

 Can I get an estimate of what my taxes will be?

 Unfortunately, there is no way to provide an accurate estimate in advance.
 The taxes assessed on the Twilio products you are using could change monthly depending on varying reasons such as where you consume our services or state/local tax laws changing.

 We will be providing a detailed breakout of your taxes via an invoice after taxes are assessed each month.
 The detailed breakout will show the taxes you are paying by jurisdiction and product so that you can have a better idea of what usage is driving the taxes.

 How does Twilio know how much to charge?

-Tax laws are regularly changing so we have chosen to work with a third party tax business that focuses solely on local and state tax laws.
+Tax laws are regularly changing so we have chosen to work with a third party tax business that focuses solely on state and local tax laws.
 Twilio routes all usage through this business to calculate taxes for which you will be charged.
 Twilio uses the service/billing address that you have provided to us for tax calculation purposes.
 Tax will be calculated based on your service address.
 If there is no service address provided, the tax will be calculated on the billing address.
 Users can update their service address in Twilio Console.

 How will I know how much I owe in taxes each month?

-Account Console: When we begin assessing taxes you will see tax line items in the usage summary page of your account portal (see example below).
-Please note you will not be able to see the total amount of sales taxes owed until they are assessed on the 1st day of the month for the previous month’s usage.
+When we begin assessing taxes, you will see tax line items in the Usage Summary page in Console (see example below).
+Taxes for the previous month are assessed on the first day of the following month.

 How does this affect my balance?